ssv445/This-domain-is-for-sale/README.md

 # Create Your Own domain-list for sale
-A simple and small webpage to put your domains on sale.
+- A simple and small webpage to put your domains on sale.
+- Its one pager, and let visitor send your a quote.
+- Its one HTML file only
+- You can host the same file on multiple domains, or point all the domains to one host.

 Example Link: [jpayplans.com](https://jpayplans.com/)